Home icon Free Home Survey

 Should I disclose my disability to an employer?

-Many people have concerns about whether or not they should disclose their disability to their (potential) employer, especially if theirs is a non-visible disability.
+Many people have concerns about whether or not they should disclose their disability to their (potential) disability-friendly employer, especially if theirs is a non-visible disability.
 The choice about if and when you want to disclose it is completely up to you, but there are some potential benefits in doing so.

 As mentioned previously, The Equality Act 2010 protects you from direct discrimination, as well as any that might arise from a disability.
 Refusing to make reasonable adjustments is classified as a form of discrimination.